-The fact that your baby is getting both tall, heavy and strong is something you may notice when he or she kicks.
+The fact that your baby is getting both tall, heavy, and strong is something you may notice when he or she kicks.
 If you have a wild kid in your womb, your belly may be taking all sorts of shapes as your baby carrying out the daily workout.

 And since the baby’s bones are also rapidly growing, you need more calcium in your diet to balance the demands needed by the baby.
 You can get enough calcium from sources like cheese, yogurt, and milk.

 The baby’s fats continue to deposit under the skin – making the previously wrinkled skin smooth.
 These are the white fats, which actually serve as an energy source for the baby.
-And this explains why you baby is so energized during this period.
+And this explains why your baby is so energized during this period.

 Your little one is now more sensitive to sound, light, smell, and taste.
 The buds for permanent teeth are starting to form in the gums.

 Forty percent of pregnant women develop varicose veins during this time of the pregnancy.
 These may be of great concern especially to those who want to wear skirts.

 Varicose veins can sometimes be painful, but some experience no discomfort from them.
 These are said to be hereditary in nature.
 So if your mom had them during her pregnancy, then it is most likely that you will have them, too.

-You may also continue to experience same old situations, but heartburn and constipation are more common this time.
+You may also continue to experience the same old situations, but heartburn and constipation are more common this time.

 Progesterone is a smooth muscle tissue relaxant – necessary to prevent early contraction during pregnancy.
-This hormone not only relaxes the smooth uterine muscles but also the muscles in your gastrointestinal tract, making digestion slower, leading to accumulation of waste in the large intestine.
+This hormone not only relaxes the smooth uterine muscles but also the muscles in your gastrointestinal tract, making digestion slower, leading to the accumulation of waste in the large intestine.
 And remember that the large intestine absorbs water – leading to constipation.

 What’s it really like being 29 weeks pregnant…?
-Here’s a true diary from a 29 weeks pregnant mom-to-be.
-(Me..!)
+Here’s a true diary from

 At the visit to the Dr this week, I was dilated again.
 Not so much; 1 centimeter, but still scary.
 My cervix had shortened too.
 The Dr didn’t seem too worried, but I am.
 Things are not going in the right direction.
 Better keep staying in bed even if it is boring.